-If you need longer storage, garlic may be sliced, dehydrated and ground to make garlic powder, but be warned – it is very fragrant while drying.
+If you need longer storage, garlic may be sliced, dehydrated and ground to make garlic powder.
+Be warned – it is very fragrant while drying.

 How to Braid Garlic

-I have never braided garlic, as I only grow the hardneck types, but this video from Gardenerd provides a simple, well demonstrated look at the process.
+I have never braided garlic, as I only grow the hardneck types.
+This video from Gardenerd provides an easy to follow demonstration of garlic braiding.

 You may also enjoy:

 - 6 Ways to Use Garlic in the Garden

 - Pickled Dilly Beans with Garlic and Cayenne Pepper

 - Plant Hardiness Zones and Microclimate – Creating Your Best Garden